anydigital/drupal-tweme/README.txt

 --------

 * Responsive design
-* Amazing navbar with integrated logo, search box and main menu
+* [New] Amazing navbar with integrated logo, search box and main menu
-* Elastic search box
+* [New] Main menu with dropdowns, unlimited nesting, headers and delimiters
-* Main menu with dropdowns, unlimited nesting, headers and delimiters
+* [New] Elastic search box
 * Affixed second sidebar region for table of contents, social plugins or something else
 * Adjusted styles of pager and polls